 In the image starting from the top left,

-- You can toggle to-and-from different blockchains such as Bitcoin Cash and Bitcoin Core.
+- You can toggle between the Bitcoin Cash and Bitcoin Core blockchains.
 You can do this throughout the site at anytime to switch blockchains.

-- On the top right, there are a few options such as a QR scanner to read QR codes, Settings menu and a link to view all blocks.
+- On the top right, there are a few options such as a QR scanner to read QR codes, Settings menu and a link to view all blocks with some chain statistics.
 In the Settings menu you can change the currency display, select language and switch from Cash Address to Legacy one (available only for Bitcoin Cash explorer).

 - The bottom lower section you will be able to see all and recent blocks and transaction data and if you click into any of the links you can see more details.